alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

   CC-BY SA.
 {% endslide_captioned %}

- and to give one example of that um this is Tenerife Airport which in
+One example of that is Tenerife Airport, which in 1977 was the site of [the deadliest aviation crash in history](https://en.wikipedia.org/wiki/Tenerife_airport_disaster).
-1977 was the site of the deadliest aviation crash in history I'm sorry I just said Aviation is really safe and none telling about a crash but this was years before many of you were born so it's obviously fine what some of you so in 1977 there were two planes one of them was taking off one of them was look trying to land they hit each other had side on and that was it that was a very horrible crack that was very nasty crash and the reason for it was that the pilot who was taking off thought he'd been given clearance to take off it turns out the tower thought he hadn't so this was a failure of reliability on the pilot spot the pilot promising not to cause air accidents but also failure a shared communication of shared values and shared understanding the pilot and the tower both thought they knew what go for take off main and it turns out they both understood completely different things now would have been easy for the industry at this point to say ah what a silly pilot they made a mistake now lots of people are dead we would fire them for making that mistake but actually they were killed in the accident so I guess we're good now not only would that be an incredibly insensitive thing to say it would also not have I solved the underlying problem which is that there were discrepancies in radio communication and so now as a whole the aviation industry uses really standard phraseology really standard terminology so they know exactly what it means when somebody says cleared for takeoff there's no room for ambiguity and that's something and you know that's something
+(I'm sorry, I just said aviation is really safe and now I'm telling about a crash!)
+There were two planes -- one of them was taking off, one of them was trying to land.
+They hit each other side-on, and had a very nasty crash.

+How did this happen?
+The pilot who was taking off thought he'd been given clearance to take off.
+It turns out the tower thought he hadn't -- so this was a failure of reliability on the pilot promising not to cause accidents, but also a failure shared communication, values, and understanding.
+The pilot and the tower both thought they knew what "Go for takeoff" meant, and it turns out they both understood completely different things.

+It would have been easy for the investigators to say, "Ah, what a silly pilot.
+They made a mistake and now lots of people are dead.
+We'd fire them for that mistake, but actually they were killed in the accident, so I guess we're good now."

+Not only would that be an incredibly insensitive thing to say, it would also not have solved the underlying problem.
+There were discrepancies in radio communication -- and to avoid it happening again, the whole aviation industry now uses really standard phraseology and terminology.
+They know exactly what it means when somebody says "Cleared for takeoff".
+There's no room for ambiguity.
-I think perhaps you know often we would benefit from
+That's something I think we would often benefit from in the software industry.